 In traditional coffee wet processing methods, Lactic acid bacteria are often introduced.

-These are the same bacterias and natural acids found inside the digestive tract of the Civet.
+These are the same bacteria and natural acids found inside the digestive tract of the Civet.
 The unique Kopi Luwak coffee flavor is due to a type of wet processing happening right inside the animal’s digestive system.

 The unique flavor profile is often described as having “jungle” notes, whatever that means.
 But from my experience, I could definitely make out syrupy, earthy, musty notes with rich chocolatey undertones – It’s complex but a bit characterless.